Sucevița

 Sucevița (Suczawitza or Kloster Suczawita) is a commune in Suceava County, in the historical region of Bukovina, northeastern Romania.
 It is composed of two villages, namely Sucevița and Voievodeasa (Fürstenthal).
 Sucevița Monastery, part of the UNESCO World Heritage Site series of the painted Churches of Moldavia, is located in the commune.

+Sucevița is also the second town along the Via Transilvanica long-distance trail.